cajuncoding/cajuncoding.github.io/_posts/2020-08-01-azure-functions-newtonsoft-json-conflict.md

 Our application will be running with the expected version of **Newtonsoft.Json v12.0.1**, but the Azure Functions Runtime on the server may not (*because it appears to run in it's own process or AssemblyLoadContext before communicating with our code*)!

 That's why this dependency constraint existed in the first place and it really makes sense once you understand the fundamentals.
 But we didn't eliminate the issue of multiple versions, we just enabled our application to resolve our version so that it could run.

-There are still interaction points with the core Azure Function runtime where we must avoid sharing classes because they will not be compatible (per Assembly class identification).
-The app will compile because of the late-binding, but these exceptions/errors will occur at runtime!
+There are still interaction points with the core Azure Function runtime where we must avoid sharing inconpatible classes to prevent runtime exceptions.
+The app will compile successfuly because of the late-binding, but these exceptions/errors will occur at runtime!

 This is most likely to occur if you are using core Newtonsoft.Json classes like JObject, or JToken as a primary means of passing data into and out of the Azure Functions (e.g. as DTO).
-You likely would be doing this through variable binding, but could also be through other SDK method parameters, etc.  As the FAQ shows, here's an example:
+You likely would be doing this through variable binding, but could also be through other SDK method parameters, etc.

+As the FAQ shows, here's an example:
 > <img src="../assets/img/2020-08-01-azure-functions-newtonsoft-json-conflict/azure-fn-faq-jobject-binding-example.png " class="medium center" data-zoomable />

 Notice the JObject class is used as the class type for the queue binding.
 This is instructing the Azure Functions runtime to use that class type for dynamic (late-binding) de-serialization of the data from the Queue that will trigger this Azure Function.
-When this JObject is created it will be from v11.0.1 (*Newtonsoft.Json*) as determined by the Azure Function runtime, but when passed into your function your code will execute with v12.0.1 (*because we've now fixed that*), and **an exception will occur immediately!**
+When this JObject is created it will be from v11.0.1 (*Newtonsoft.Json*) as determined by the Azure Function runtime, but when passed into your function your code will execute with v12.0.1 (*because we've now fixed that*), and **an exception may occur immediately!**

 As stated in the FAQ:
 > That jObject instance will be fulfilled by the runtime version of JObject.